pyca/cryptography/docs/development/reviewing-patches.rst

 Architecture
 ------------

 * Is the proposed change being made in the correct place?
-Is it a fix in a backend when it should be in the primitives?
+Is it a fix in the backend when it should be in the primitives?

 Implementation